Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 Like on the basic understanding, I will omit some stuff to keep it simple.
 As more posts will be published, we will clarify those 🤓

+## Why HTML?

+Every device (computer, mobile phone, TV…) has a web-browser.
+So it's the most universal language you can learn!

+With it you can make:

+- blog
+- sales sites
+- video games
+- books
+- and everything more

+And also it can be read to people with disabilities!

 ## What is an HTML file?

 {% caption Getting to know each other %}